andrew/ultimate-awesome/README.md

 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for LLM prompt engineering.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
+- [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
+- [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.